-Payroll diversion fraud is when the attacker sends an email to an organization’s payroll, HR, or finance department.
-This email is designed to look like it came from a legitimate employee, claiming that their direct deposit information has been updated.
+Payroll diversion fraud is when the attacker emails an organization’s payroll, HR, or finance department.
+The email claims to be from an employee whose direct deposit information has been updated.
 The email provides new bank account and routing numbers for an account the attacker controls.

-Language: If cybercriminals are able to mask their identity and/or behavior, understanding the language in the email and the intent behind the email can be analysis signals that stop a pernicious attack.
+Language: If cybercriminals can mask their identity and/or behavior, understanding the language and intent behind the email can signal and stop a pernicious attack.

-Analyzing signals across identity, behavior, and language can enable security vendors to detect BEC attacks that email gateways might let through.
+Analyzing identity, behavior, and language signals can enable security vendors to detect BEC attacks that get past email gateways.
 Armorblox has re-architected its detection policies based on specific BEC attack types, with each attack type getting triggered by a particular confluence of signals across identity, behavior, and language.